gzuidhof/gzuidhof.github.io/guido.io/content/posts/002-embedding-wasm-in-js-without-a-bundler.md

 export const buffer = decode(base64);
 ```

 As you can see it generates a base64 decoder too, you can turn that off if you want.
-Check outwasmwrap [here](https://github.com/gzuidhof/wasmwrap).
+Check out wasmwrap [here](https://github.com/gzuidhof/wasmwrap).